-CARY, N.C. – No. 3-seeded Howard University women's tennis saw its MEAC Championship run come to an end Thursday afternoon, falling to No. 6 South Carolina State in the quarterfinal round at Cary Tennis Park.
+CARY, N.C.
+(April 23, 2026) – No. 3-seeded Howard University women's tennis saw its MEAC (Mid-Eastern Athletic Conference) Championship run come to an end Thursday afternoon, falling to reigning champion No. 6 South Carolina State in the quarterfinal round at Cary Tennis Park.

 Howard showed resilience throughout the match, highlighted by multiple strong individual performances in singles play.